ljsebald/gekipi/README.md

 2. Analog Signal
 3. Analog GND

-The LEDs are wired in the following order:
+The LEDs are wired in the following order (all are single LEDs except the WADs):
 1. Left Red
 2. Left Green
 3. Left Blue